jherey/amazing-cabbage/src/pages/posts/intro-to-ssh.md

 e.g ssh root@127.0.0.1
 ```

-This means you want to login as the root user on that IP address.
+This means you want to ssh into that IP address as the root user.

 * Creates an ssh key pair for authentication